How we investigate

 • relating to prosecution or investigation of offences.

-The Health and Care Act 2022 also includes the responsibility on any person not to disclose protected materials that are provided to us as part of our investigations, unless specific exemptions are met.
+The Act also includes the responsibility on any person not to disclose protected materials that are provided to us as part of our investigations, unless specific exemptions are met.

 Evidence collection and analysis